wp-plugins/affiliates/readme.txt

     Affiliates can sign up automatically and can also be added manually with or without user accounts.

-* Documentation and Support

-    - Please refer to the [Documentation](http://www.itthinx.com/documentation/affiliates/) pages.
-    - [Videos](http://www.itthinx.com/plugins/affiliates-pro/videos/) : A collection of videos showing features available in the free Affiliates plugin and additional features available in Affiliates Pro.
-    - If you need help or want to ask a question, please leave a comment on the [Affiliates plugin page](http://www.itthinx.com/plugins/affiliates/).

 * Feedback is welcome

     Do you have feature requests or want to provide feedback?
 Please get in touch, the Affiliates plugins evolve with your needs.